Qipao: In late 20th century

 Cheongsams were worn by celebrities, societies, and students of prestigious missionary schools in the early 20th century.
 As a result, the cheongsam-style uniform was regarded as an icon of the wealthy class and was perceived as Bourgeois by the Communist China.
-From the 1950s to the 1970s, with the destroying Four Olds movements and the Chinese Cultural Revolution (1966–1976), China pushed for egalitarian ideology and wearing cheongsam can result in punishment.
+From the 1950s to the 1970s, with the destroying Four Olds movements and the Chinese Cultural Revolution (1966–1976), China pushed for egalitarian ideology and wearing cheongsam could result in punishment.
 For example, in 1963, when Chinese President Liu Shaoqi visited four neighbouring countries in South Asia, the first lady Wang Guangmei wore a cheongsam.
-She was later declared guilty in the Cultural Revolution for wearing the cloth due to its historical ties and symbologies.
+She was later declared guilty in the Cultural Revolution for wearing it, due to its historical ties and symbolism.

-In other Chinese communities, such as Taiwan, Malaysia, Singapore and Hong Kong, the cheongsam remained popular after the war.
+In other Chinese communities, such as Taiwan, Malaysia, Indonesia, Singapore and Hong Kong, the cheongsam remained popular after the war.
 It became everyday wear in the British colony of Hong Kong in the 1950s, and leather clutch, high heels, and white gloves were common pairing accessories.
 However, the popularity ultimately declined in the 1970s, giving way for cheaper and mass-produced Western-style clothing.

 Since the 1980s, with the trend of reevaluation of Chinese traditional culture, people in mainland China started to pay attention to the cheongsam again.
 The cheongsam is gaining popularity in films, beauty pageants, and fashion shows in both China and other countries all over the world.
 In 1984, the cheongsam was specified as the formal attire of female diplomatic agents by the People's Republic of China.

 Modern use

 Workplace

-Some airlines in Mainland China and Taiwan, such as China Airlines and Hainan Airlines, have cheongsam uniforms for their women flight attendants and ground workers.
+Some airlines in mainland China and Taiwan, such as China Airlines and Hainan Airlines, have cheongsam uniforms for their women flight attendants and ground workers.
 These uniform cheongsams are in a plain color, hemmed just above the knee, with a close-fitting wool suit jacket of the same color as the cheongsam.
 It is also common for these uniforms to only borrow certain elements, such as the standing collar and frog clasps, without adopting the whole design.
 In the 1950s, women in the workforce in Hong Kong started to wear more functional cheongsam made of wool, twill, and other materials.
 Most were tailor fitted and often came with a matching jacket.
 The dresses were a fusion of Chinese tradition with modern styles.
 Cheongsam was commonly replaced by more comfortable clothing such as sweaters, jeans, business suits, and skirts.
 Due to its restrictive nature, it is now mainly worn as formal wear for important occasions.
 They are sometimes worn by politicians and film artists in Taiwan and Hong Kong.
 They are shown in some Chinese movies, such as in the 1960s film The World of Suzie Wong, where actress Nancy Kwan made the cheongsam briefly fashionable in Western culture.
 They are also commonly seen in beauty contests, along with swimsuits.
 Today, cheongsam is only commonly worn day to day as a uniform by people like restaurant hostesses and serving staff at luxury hotels.